owenbean400/secretSantaGenerator/README.md

 ## Set up Secret Santa Email Address

-edit secretSantaGenerator.js email sender and email sender password variable with email address of what being sent to people for secret santa.
+Edit secretSantaGenerator.js email sender and email sender password variable with email address of what being sent to people for secret santa.
 The two variables are on lines 17 and 18.

 ```javascript